ITRS-Group/cordial/tools/geneos/README.md

 ## Basic Features

-* Initialise a new installation in one command
+* Initialise a new installation with one command
 * Adopt an existing installation that uses older tools
 * Manage a group of servers with a single command
+* Create and manage Geneos compatible AES256 encoded passwords
 * Manage certificates for TLS connectivity between Geneos components
-* Configure the environment of components without editing files
+* Configure instance settings without editing files
 * Download and install Geneos software, update components
 * Simple bootstrapping of Self-Announcing Netprobes

 ## Aims

+* Make your life easier; at least the part managing Geneos
 * Keep it simple through the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
-* Make your life easier; at least the part managing Geneos
 * Help you use automation tools with Geneos

 ## Getting Started